 Over its recommended lifespan of seven years, your mattress will absorb two full bath-tubs of bodily fluids (and if you’re lucky, that’s just sweat).
 And the less said about the three kilograms of dead skin, the better!

-Mattresses are not intended to be reused for hygiene reasons and after 2500 nights of supporting a body, any mattress will begin to show signs of wear or sagging.
+Mattresses are not intended to be reused for hygiene reasons and after over 2500 nights (or 7 years) of supporting a body, any mattress will begin to show signs of wear or sagging.
 Continuing to sleep on an old mattress can precipitate or worsen back conditions and joint pain.
-For more information on when to replace your mattress, visit our Advice Page on this topic.
+Find out more about when to replace your mattress.

 How do I take advantage of the recycling scheme?